Qayyūm al-asmā

 Qayyūm al-asmā or Qayyúmu'l-Asmáʼ (قيوم الأسماء; transl.
 "The Self-Subsisting Lord of All Names") is the first major work by Siyyid ʻAlí Muhammad Shírází, the Báb, after declaring himself to be the Qa'im, the eschatological figure expected by many in Shia Islam.
-Also known as the Tafsir Surat Yusuf (Commentary on the Surah of Joseph), the book is an unconventional form of commentary on Surah 12 in the Qurʼan: Surat Yusuf, and beyond that the Qurʼan as a whole.
+Also known as the Tafsir Surat Yusuf (Commentary on the Surah of Joseph) or Aḥsan al-Qiṣaṣ (the Best of Stories), the book is an unconventional form of commentary on Surah 12 in the Qurʼan: Surat Yusuf, and beyond that the Qurʼan as a whole.
 Although drawing on verses from the Surah of Joseph, the content often strays significantly from the explicit meaning of the text.
 The composition is deliberately similar in its structure and style to the Qurʼan: composed entirely in Arabic, it contains 111 chapters (the Surah of Joseph contains 111 verses) designated as Surahs, each with 42 verses (Āyah), is written in Saj' rhyming prose, and refers to itself within the text as 'the recitation' (qu'rān) or 'the criterion' (furqān, Qu'ran 25:1).
 While ostensibly the Qayyūm al-asmā is an esoteric commentary on the story of Joseph and the principles of Islam, inwardly it stakes a much larger claim, making evocative and enigmatic addresses to humanity on the need for renewed spiritual and ethical teachings.
-It guardedly announces the birth of a new and hidden cause, and the arrival of the Day of God; simultaneously he aims to prepare the world for the imminent arrival of the "Promised One" of all ages, while himself making veiled and direct claims to divine revelation.
+It guardedly announces the birth of a new and hidden cause, and the arrival of the Day of God; simultaneously it aims to prepare the world for the imminent arrival of the "Promised One" of all ages, with the author himself making veiled and direct claims to divine revelation.
 The provocative and stimulating nature of this work ignited significant religious fervor throughout Persia, quickly galvanizing both devoted followers and fanatical critics alike, and ultimately sparking the birth of the Babi Faith.

 Name

 In the standard English transliteration, the name of the essay is "Qayyūm al-asmā".
-Its meaning in Arabic can be rendered as "the maintainer of the names [of God]" or "The Self-Subsisting [Lord] of All Names".
+Its meaning in Arabic can be rendered as "the maintainer of the names [of God]", "The Self-Subsisting [Lord] of All Names", or "The Self-Subsisting Loci of the Divine Names".
 The names here refer to the 99 names of God (Allah) in Islam.
-"The Self-Subsisting One" (al-qayyum) is the 63rd name of God, and it is etymologically linked to the term Qa'im, a central theme in the work and others of the Báb.
-The book is sometimes called the Tafsir Surat Yusuf (The Commentary on the Surah of Joseph), or Ahsan al-Qisas, meaning the "best" or "most beautiful" of all stories, an allusion to the Surah which the book is ostensibly focused on.
-"Ahsan al-Qisas" comes from the well-known name for Surat Yusuf in general, derived from the third verse of that chapter of the Qur'an (Surah 12:3).
+"The Self-Subsisting One" (al-qayyūm) is the 63rd name of God, and it is etymologically linked to the term Qa'im, a central theme in the work and others of the Báb.
+The book is sometimes called the Tafsir Surat Yusuf (The Commentary on the Surah of Joseph), or Aḥsan al-Qiṣaṣ, meaning the "best" or "most beautiful" of all stories, an allusion to the Surah which the book is ostensibly focused on.
+"Aḥsan al-Qiṣaṣ" comes from the well-known name for Surat Yusuf in general, derived from the third verse of that chapter of the Qur'an (Surah 12:3).